wpendl99/.github/profile/javascript/introduction/introduction.md

 ## Playgrounds

 Before we go any further we need a way for you to write and run JavaScript yourself.
-There are lots of ways to do this, but a few methods are commonly used.
-The following list, in increasing complexity, describes each method.
+There are two easy ways to do this.

 1. Use an online sandbox like [CodePen](https://codepen.io).
 With CodePen you can write whatever JavaScript you would like and immediately see the results.
 Make sure you display the CodePen's Console window if your JavaScript is using the console.log function.